-Under these circumstances, it is important for investors to get familiar with the changes in China’s business landscape, identify areas of risk, and take steps to prepare for the new market opportunities.
-Only in this way, investors can stay nimble in an otherwise challenging time.
+Under these circumstances, it is increasingly important for foreign investors to get familiar with the changes in China’s business landscape, identify areas of risk in advance, and take steps to prepare for new market opportunities.
+This is the only way investors can stay nimble in an otherwise challenging time.

-Designed to introduce the fundamentals of investing in China, this publication is compiled by the experts at Dezan Shira & Associates, a specialist of foreign direct investment, providing corporate establishment, business advisory, tax advisory and compliance, accounting, payroll, due diligence and ﬁnancial review services to multinationals investing in emerging Asia.
+Designed to introduce the fundamentals of investing in China, this publication is compiled by experts at Dezan Shira & Associates, a specialist foreign direct investment firm providing corporate establishment services, business advisory, tax advisory and compliance, accounting, payroll, due diligence, and financial review services to multinationals investing in emerging Asia.

 - Establishing and Running a Business